← Back to yotp

 The short version

-yotp doesn't collect, store, or transmit any personal data.
-No accounts, no analytics, no tracking.
+yotp doesn't collect, store, or transmit any personal data from the apps.
+No accounts, no tracking.
 Your OTP codes are end-to-end encrypted and we never see them.
+Our website uses anonymous analytics (see below).

 What data yotp handles